 Managing the rise of the ‘woke’ workplace …

-Over the past year we will all have heard the term ‘woke’ to describe those in our society who demonstrate social awareness, think Prince William and Harry promoting mental health awareness.
-By and large society deems it ‘good’ to be woke.
-However, in these days of extremes and intense focus, we do have a body of people who are sometimes mocked for being ‘too woke’; (think Prince Harry being mocked for telling everyone last year that they shouldn’t have more than 2 children to protect the planet).
+We will all have heard the term ‘woke’ to describe those in our society who demonstrate social awareness, think Prince William and Harry promoting mental health awareness.
+By and large society deemed it ‘good’ to be woke.
+However, in these days of extremes and intense focus, we have a body of people who are sometimes mocked for being ‘too woke’; (think Prince Harry being mocked for telling everyone last year that they shouldn’t have more than 2 children to protect the planet).

 In some ways this conflict – is it a positive or is it a negative – is very similar situation to the attitudes many of us have about political correctness – there are those who gently advocate respect for others and those who are mocked for being too ‘PC’.

 We have enough conflict in the modern workplace as it is and ‘woke’ behaviours taken to the extreme are just another element for HR to understand and manage.